sc420/interactive-computational-graph/specs/functional.md

 ## Nice-To-Have Features

 - Can build the graph by drag-and-dropping
+- Can show the variable names in LaTeX
 - Can fill in the variable values so that we can actually calculate forward-pass and differentiation values
 - Can select any node as the differentiation target rather than just the last node $ y' $ (also means that the graph allows multiple outputs)
 - Fully connected neural network builder